 MCP: The Missing Layer Between Your App and the AI

-Last year, building AI into your app meant prompt engineering.
+Last year, building with AI meant prompt engineering.

 This year?
 It’s all about context engineering.